 Fee-only investment management is the newest and most attractive way to pay for professional money management and is the type of arrangement recommended by many leading financial writers and experts.

-Rather than paying sales commissions for brokers to sell you products you pay instead a reasonable annual fee, based on your account value.
+Rather than paying sales commissions for brokers to sell you products, you pay a reasonable annual fee based on your account value.
 The fee-only advisor does not charge commissions.
 He/she is interested in growing your account and providing long-term service.

 Barre & Company LLC charges a reasonable, quarterly management fee based on the value of your account.

-Stockbrokers often charge 1% – 2% per trade on stocks, and as much as 6% on mutual funds.
-Stockbrokers may also have hidden charges such as 12b-1 fees or surrender fees on mutual funds, surrender fees and bloated internal expenses on annuities, and heavy markups on products like unit trusts or bonds.
+Stockbrokers often charge 1%-2% per trade on stocks and as much as 6% on mutual funds.
+Stockbrokers may charge additional fees, such as 12b-1 fees or surrender fees on mutual funds, surrender fees and bloated internal expenses on annuities, and heavy markups on products like unit trusts or bonds.

 On the other hand, as a fee-only advisor, our compensation is a flat percentage of your account value.
 We do not earn any money from commissions, trailers, or markups.
 We earn money only if your account grows or if we gain new clients.